MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

 ## Prerequisites

-- A Python application project with an empty Python file.
-If you don't have an empty Python file, follow the instructions in [Step 1: Create a new Python project](tutorial-working-with-python-in-visual-studio-step-01-create-project.md).
+- A Python application project with an empty Python file (_.py_) created in [Step 1: Create a new Python project](tutorial-working-with-python-in-visual-studio-step-01-create-project.md).

 ## Write code in Visual Studio